open-atmos/PyMPDATA/paper/paper.md

   is extensively exploited within PyMPDATA code base enabling the just-in-time compilation to benefit from information on domain extents, algorithm variant used and problem characteristics (e.g., coordinate transformation used, or lack thereof).

-A separate project called ``numba-mpi`` (also available on PyPI) has been developed with the intention to set the stage for future MPI distributed memory parallelism in PyMPDATA.

 In general, the numerical and concurrency aspects of PyMPDATA implementation follow the libmpdata++ open-source C++ implementation of MPDATA [@Jaruga_et_al_2015].